MikeSmithLabTeam/particletracker/docs/source/rstfiles/extending/keyfiles.rst

 =======================

 Within the software we make use of several important files

 - .param files
 - .hdf5 files

 .param files
 ------------
 .param files are a nested set of python dictionaries.
 They effectively describe all the settings for a particle tracking project.
-The testdata contains a default.param which you can modify in the software and save.
-Alternatively if you are using python you can create one.
+When run with no arguments the software creates a default.param on start up.
+Alternatively if you are using python you can create one:
-A new default param file can be created:

 .. code-block:: python